 Does taking molnupiravir increase the chance of miscarriage?

 Miscarriage is common and can occur in any pregnancy for many different reasons.
-Studies have not been done in humans to see if molnupiravir can increase the chance of miscarriage.
+Studies have not been done in women to see if molnupiravir can increase the chance of miscarriage.

 Does taking molnupiravir increase the chance of birth defects?